IAmDaanE/image-to-ASCII/README.md

 Simply paste any png image you want to convert into the input folder and run the program, the output will be pasted in the terminal.
+You can do multiple images at once, the outputs will be pasted underneath eachother.